 Work-from-home productivity tips.

 Have a schedule.

-It’s easy to let things get casual while working from home, and at first it might feel good to log on while in sweatpants.
+It’s easy to let things get casual while working from home and at first it might feel good to log on while in sweatpants.
 However, if you have a video conferencing appointment with your team, you still need to present a professional version of yourself.
 When working from home, approach your workspace the way you would any other office.
-This can help you maintain work-life balance, and care for your mental health and well-being.
+This can help you to maintain work-life balance and care for your mental health and well-being.

 Create a home office.